Video shown in court hearing shows Kentucky sheriff shooting judge

 Carter County District Judge Rupert Wilhoit III is the special judge assigned to the case, with the hearing held in Morgan County.
 After testimony from a Kentucky State Police detective and the playing of the video, Wilhoit found there was probable cause to move the case forward to a grand jury, who will determine whether to indict Stines.

-Under questioning from defense attorney Jeremey Bartley, KSP Detective Clayton Stamper said Stines told officers after his arrest that “they’re trying to kidnap my wife and kid.”
+Under questioning from defense attorney Jeremey Bartley, KSP Detective Clayton Stamper said Mullins told officers after his arrest that “they’re trying to kidnap my wife and kid.”

 Stamper also testified that the full video showed Stines making calls on his cell phone while seated in the judge’s chambers, then borrowing Mullins’ phone to make another call, after which he stood up and began shooting.